rprakashg/hugo-blog/content/posts/updates-to-foodtruck-bot.md

 tags: ["slack", "seattlefoodtruck", "bot", "golang"]
 ---

-In this post I will highlight few enhancements that I've implemented in the seattle food truck bot.
+I made few enhancements over the weekend to seattle food truck bot.
 If you haven't read my previous post on seattle food truck bot I suggest you head over to this [link](https://goo.gl/pzZWpP)

 * Monday - Friday update a channel in slack with food trucks available for a specific number of locations